ayoayco/Cozy/README.md

 **3. One-click Extension then...**

 It doesn't exist yet...
 I'll probably get to creating a browser extension at some point.
-Either that, or I'll write a CONTRIBUTING.md and PRs will be welcome.
+Either that, or I'll write a CONTRIBUTING.md.
+PRs welcome forever.

+🧸